 Welcome to the screening of three short portraits by Sarah Maldoror, Fronza Woods and Marguerite Duras!
-Filmed decades and continents apart, portraits of a pan-African poet, an African-American gym cleaner, and a French stripper would seem to have little in common.
+Filmed decades and continents apart, portraits of a pan-African poet, an African-American gym cleaner, and a French sex worker would seem to have little in common.
 But Maldoror, Woods and Duras, whose voices appear to varying degrees in each film, share similar concerns in the framing of their subjects, with each paying particular attention to their subject’s place of work (the study, the pilates studio, the cabaret).
 Each addresses their subject’s upbringing and education almost immediately, not in order to lay the groundwork for their subjects’ relative ’invisibility’, but with the effect of generating deeply engaged portraits of societies and cultures via individual case studies.

 Although all three filmmakers show acute awareness of their subject’s marginalisation, the resulting films are far more than representational correctives.
 These are lyrical and formally experimental pieces of cinema that showcase deeply involved and sometimes fraught relationships between filmmaker and subject.

 Curated by Daniella Shreir (Another Gaze/Another Screen).
 There will be a conversation between Shreir and Mike Sperlinger after the screening.